-- The non-domestic rating pooling arrangement requires all non-domestic 7 rates paid to Scottish Ministers to be redistributed to local authorities.
-The sum to be redistributed in any one year (the "Distributable Amount") is calculated by Scottish Ministers before the financial year using estimates of the items to be credited and debited to the account in the year (Schedule 12, Paragraph 9).
+- 7 The non-domestic rating pooling arrangement requires all non-domestic rates paid to Scottish Ministers to be redistributed to local authorities.
+The sum to be redistributed in any one year (the "Distributable Amount") is calculated by Scottish Ministers before the financial year using estimates of the items to be credited and debited to the account in the year (Local Government Finance Act 1992, Schedule 12, Paragraph 9).
 However, it is unlikely that the aggregate of payments into the pool in any one year will exactly equal the estimates used to calculate the Distributable Amount.
 As a result, the sum of the items credited to the account in any one year may be higher or lower than payments debited to the account in that year.
 If there is a surplus, it is carried forward by debiting the account for the year and crediting the next year's account, so increasing the amount available for redistribution the following year.
 A deficit is carried forward by crediting the account for the year and debiting the next year's account (Schedule 12, Paragraph 8).
 This account demonstrates that, taking one year with another, all non-domestic rates paid to Scottish Ministers are redistributed to authorities. - 8 As noted above the distribution of NDR is operated on a pooled basis and is derived from a series of estimates.

-The Distributable Amount for 2012-13 was calculated in November 2011.
+The Distributable Amount for 2014-15 was calculated in November 2011 as part of a three year spending review.
 At that time non-domestic subjects with a total rateable value of £4,699.0 million had appealed against the valuation set in April 2010.

-Estimates in respect of the impact of the above were taken into account in setting the Distributable Amount for 2012-13.
+Estimates in respect of the impact of the above were taken into account in setting the Distributable Amount for 2014-15.